-The CoA-NDT considers DISTANCE EDUCATION programs and SEATED programs as two separate, individual programs.
-The CoA-NDT reviews the programs separately and makes separate accreditation recommendations to CAAHEP.
+The CoA-NDT considers distance education programs and seated programs as two separate, individual The CoA-NDT reviews the programs separately and makes separate accreditation recommendations to CAAHEP.
 Distance education programs are defined as those in which students are not required to step foot on campus for instruction.
-INSTITUTIONS THAT OFFER SEATED AND DISTANCE EDUCATION PROGRAMS ARE RESPONSIBLE FOR THE FOLLOWING FEES FOR EACH PROGRAM.
+PROGRAMS THAT OFFER BOTH SEATED AND DISTANCE EDUCATION PROGRAMS ARE RESPONSIBLE FOR THE FOLLOWING FEES FOR BOTH THE DISTANCE EDUCATION PROGRAM AND SEATED PROGRAM.

-Initial Accreditation:
+Initial Accreditation